If you're on a budget and looking to buy a cheap shotgun make sure you read this first

 Finding a bargain

 So your heart is set on an English gun?
 In that case a Birmingham-made Webley & Scott is not beyond the realms of possibility.
 But again, your first thought should be the condition and quality of the gun.
-If you can get over your initial concerns relating to the reliability and quality of cheap shotguns, it’s worth exploring this end of the market because you may well unearth a treasure for less than you ever imagined.
+If you can get over your initial concerns relating to the reliability and quality of cheap shotguns, it’s worth exploring this market because you may well unearth a treasure that’s within your budget.

 Baikal is a Russian company with its roots in the USSR and takes its name from the world’s oldest and deepest lake, Lake Baikal, It still makes a range of firearms today, and has always had a name for reliability.